heavenly-13/heavenly-13/README.md

 #  **Examples of my work**
 ### **Bug Reports**
 - An example of bug documentation.
 [Check the screenshot of the bug report.](https://i.imgur.com/l0uiqWb.png)
-- While I have extensive experience in bug reporting with thousands of bug reports, I am unable to disclose specific bugs due to contractual obligations and confidentiality agreements.
 ### **Video Game Mods**
 - **Morrowind Mod:** [jvk1166z.esp - The Haunted Morrowind Mod](https://www.nexusmods.com/morrowind/mods/53119)
   - **Description:** Explore the eerie and mysterious world of Morrowind with this haunting mod.
 Delve into new quests, encounter supernatural entities, and uncover the dark secrets hidden within the game world.
 This mod provides a chilling and immersive experience for players seeking adventure in Morrowind's haunted landscapes.